UAVmatrix/uavcast-pro-docs/docs/pages/camera/Configuration.md

 ####Solution #1

 Download and install [Mission Planner](http://ardupilot.org/planner/docs/mission-planner-installation.html) or [QGroundControl](http://qgroundcontrol.com/downloads/) both applications supports **UDP** video by default on port 5600 without any extra configuration.
-Start camera in UAVcast-Pro and open MP or QGC
+Start camera in uavcast and open MP or QGC

 !!! warning "Streaming over VPN may cause poor video quality in MP and QGC"